TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/configuration/index.md

 ### Component URLs

 Finally, the `console` section configures the URLs for the Web UI and the secret used by the console client.
 These tell {{% tts %}} where all its components are accessible.

 The `client-secret` will be needed later when authorizing the Console.
 Be sure to set and remember it!

 {{< warning >}} Failure to correctly configure component URLs is a common problem that will prevent the stack from starting.
 Be sure to replace all instances of `thethings.example.com` with your domain name! {{</ warning >}}

+### NOC

+{{< distributions "Enterprise" >}} The `noc` section configures the Network Operations Center.

+Besides `ui` and `oauth` settings, storage settings need to be configured in the `store` section.
+If you're using Postgres read replicas to offload read requests or analytics traffic from the primary Postgres instance, you can configure it using the `read-database-uri`.
+You're also able to configure the batch window and size, as well as to set the retention period for raw data.

+To visualize data, configure the `grafana` section.

 ### Multi-tenancy